discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 Our flexible fund supports community-led projects aligned with this goal, enabling aspiring leaders to trial approaches to enhancing skills and career opportunities within their local contexts, build new connections through joint initiatives, and strategically assess options for future investment and activity.

 Funding calls will be released approximately every 6 months between autumn 2025 and autumn 2027.
 Later calls may be more targeted based on lessons learned from earlier projects and core DisCouRSE activities.
-They may also allow for longer or larger proposals than this initial ‘pathfinder’ call.
+They will also allow for longer or larger proposals than this initial ‘pathfinder’ call.

 # What we’re looking for